code0monkey1/clean-architecture-typescript-learn/README.md

 1. Next set the directory references using `paths` attribute in the tsconfig.json file, which will allow us to easily reference different files in our project.
 All these modules will be set in reference to the `baseUrl (i.e : src)` in our particular case

+    >This is how we'll be able to reference files in our project after setting up the `paths` attribute eg : `import CreateUserUseCase from'@application/useCases/CreateUserUseCase'` rather than using something like `import CreateUserUseCase from './src/application/useCases/CreateUserUseCase'`

       ```json
       "paths": {
       "@domain/_":["domain/_"],